Beyond the Handshake: Deconstructing Partnership Value from First Principles

 So, how do you get on the right side of that statistic?

 To build strategic partnerships that are valuable by design, not by chance, we need to stop reasoning by analogy and start thinking like a physicist.
-We must break down partnership value to its fundamental truths—its first principles (a much more complicated effort than it may seem at first glance).
+We must break down partnership value to its fundamental truths—its first principles.

 The Flaw in Our Thinking: Why "Copycat" Partnerships Stall